SolaceDev/pubsubplus-connector-kafka-source/README.md

 #### Sending Solace Events to Kafka

-The Solace Source Connector consumes registered Solace Data Even Messages and writes them to Kafka as Source Records.
+The PubSub+ Source Connector consumes registered Solace Data Even Messages and writes them to Kafka as Source Records.
 The connector can register interest in receiving Solace Queue or Topic message events.

 When using Topics, Solace uses "best effort" to deliver the events to the Sink Connector.
 If the Connector is down, or messages are constantly generated